 Why would a Plexus product have a California Prop 65 warning?

 California’s Prop 65 (The Safe Drinking Water and Toxic Enforcement Act of 1986) requires that a warning statement be placed on products that contain levels of ingredients that may potentially have a negative health impact.
 Natural sources of water, such as rain or ocean, contain dissolved minerals and metals that could require the California warning.
 Plexus products contain many botanical ingredients which are grown with natural rainwater, so we pay very close attention to California’s standards in this regard.
+The Prop 65 notification will display on products as required under the California law.

 Does Plexus test for heavy metals in their ingredients?